EasinZhang/PreBT/README.md

 ## Data template
 The data should be saved as a CSV file.
 >[!Note]  'Capacity' means charge throughput.
-If there are discontinuous time periods within the same CSV file, add a row with the [10000] delimiter between these time periods to separate the discontinuous data
+If there are discontinuous time periods within the same CSV file, add a row with the [10000] delimiter between these time periods to separate the discontinuous data.